ncm2/ncm2/README.md

 set shortmess+=c
 ```

-**Note** that there's no guarantee that this plugin will be compatible with
-other completion plugin in the same buffer.
-Use `let g:cm_enable_for_all=0`
-and `call cm#enable_for_buffer()` to use this plugin for specific buffer.

-**Tab Completion**
+- Add this to your vimrc for **Tab Completion**

 ```vim
 inoremap <expr> <Tab> pumvisible() ? "\<C-n>" : "\<Tab>" inoremap <expr> <S-Tab> pumvisible() ? "\<C-p>" : "\<S-Tab>"
 ```

+- There's no guarantee that this plugin will be compatible with other
+  completion plugin in the same buffer.
+Use `let g:cm_enable_for_all=0` and
+  `call cm#enable_for_buffer()` to use this plugin for specific buffer.

-If you want to disable some of the builtin source of this plugin, for example,
+- If you want to disable some of the builtin sources of this plugin, add the
-add the following code into your vimrc to remove builtin tag completion:
+  following code into your vimrc to remove builtin tag completion, for
+  example:

 ```vim
 " remove the builtin tag completion